clap-rs/clap-www/content/post/07_Completions.md

 weight = 7
 +++

-`clap` can generate `bash` and `fish` completion files at compile time.
+`clap` can generate `bash`, `fish`, `zsh` and even `PowerShell` completion files at compile time!
 These can then be installed alongside your application giving full shell tab-completions of all flags, options, subcommands and even specific argument values!